Legend of the Bird God: The Rig Vedas

 "HYMN CXVIII.
 Agni: 1.
 AGNI, refulgent among men thou slayest the devouring fiend, Bright Ruler in thine own abode.
 7 O Agni, burn the Rākṣasas with thine unconquerable flame Shine guardian of Eternal Law."

 The "Rakshasas" are one of the names of the entities that the God of fire had battled against.
-This will connect to the "Red Haired Giants", "Cattle Mutilation" and "Men in Black" chapter.
+This will connect to the Alien Mysteries: "Red Haired Giants", "HUman and Cattle Mutilation" and "Men in Black" chapters.

 "HYMN IX.
 Agni: 4 Yea, very hard art thou to grasp, like offspring of the wriggling snakes, When thou consumest many woods like an ox, Agni, in the mead.
 5 Whose flames, when thou art sending forth the smoke, completely reach the mark, When Tṛta in the height of heaven, like as a smelter fanneth thee, even as a smelter sharpeneth thee."